-The MP4473 has under-voltage lock-out protection (UVLO).
-When the input voltage is higher than the UVLO rising threshold voltage. the MP4473 begins to power up.
+The MP9447 has under-voltage lock-out protection (UVLO).
+When the input voltage is higher than the UVLO rising threshold voltage, the MP9447 will be powered up.
 It shuts off when the input voltage is lower than the UVLO falling threshold voltage.
 This is non-latch protection.